AdrianCGallo/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Renewable Energy Systems
+- Renewable Energy Siting
 - Terrestrial Ecology
 - Science Communication
 - Energy Policy
-- Food Systems
+- Coalition Building
 - Learning

 # Education to show in About widget